twistershark/concepts-react-native/README.md

 ## Built With

-* [ReactJS](https://reactjs.org/) - A JavaScript library for building user interfaces.
+* [React Native](https://reactnative.dev/) - React Native combines the best parts of native development with React, a best-in-class JavaScript library for building user interfaces.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/twistershark/conceitos-nodejs/blob/master/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md]() file for details